Human Resources Development

 We are participating in skills competitions with the aim of developing human resources who can serve as the leaders of future skills-based workplaces at Toyota Boshoku.

-In addition, 10 teams of 14 members participated in the 62nd National Skills Competition at the Aichi Sky Expo in November 2024 in four categories.
-Prizes were received in all categories, with 8 winners.
+10 teams of 14 members participated in the 63rd National Skills Competition at the Aichi Sky Expo in October 2025 in four categories.
+9 entrants won prizes in all categories, from Bronze prize up.

-• Fighting Spirit prize: Plastic Molding category, 2 members
+• Fighting Spirit prize: Plastic Molding category, 1 member

 Mechanical Engineering Design-CAD category, 2 members